qzhu2017/PyXtal_ml/pyxtal_ml/ml/README.md

 - Stochastic gradient descent: `StochasticGD`
 - Artificial Neural Network: `ANN`

+In addition, we provide pipeline models to complement the models above:
+- VarianceThreshold: `VT`
+- Principal component analysis: `PCA`

 We are also going to explore the Deep Learning methods from `Keras` and `Pytorch` soon.

 Typically, one needs to explore the parameter space for each algorithm in order to achieve the best performance.